|Please direct all FNP related

 Deadlines / Screening

 Applications to the UCSF FNP Program close at the regular deadline.
 The 2018 regular deadline will be February 1, 2019.
-Please note that applicants progressing to the second stage of the review process will be invited for a mandatory onsite interview in February/March 2019.
+Please note that applicants progressing to the second stage of the review process will be invited for a mandatory onsite interview on March 20, 2019.

 This program is a full-time, two-year course of study.
 Students are admitted as RNs who have completed a bachelor’s degree and have at least 2 years of experience working as an RN or through the UCSF Masters Entry Program in Nursing (MEPN).
 Upon completion of all requirements, students earn a Master of Science degree and certification eligibility as a Family Nurse Practitioner.
 In addition to the core program, students may pursue focused areas of study or minors.